Ma5onic/MVSEP-MDX23-music-separation-model/README.md

 With this command audios with names "mixture1.wav" and "mixture2.wav" will be processed and results will be stored in `./results/` folder in WAV format.

-### All available keys
-* `--input_audio` - input audio location.
-You can provide multiple files at once. **Required**
-* `--output_folder` - output audio folder. **Required**
-* `--cpu` - choose CPU instead of GPU for processing.
-Can be very slow.
-* `--overlap_large` - overlap of splitted audio for light models.
-Closer to 1.0 - slower, but better quality.
-Default: 0.6.
-* `--overlap_small` - overlap of splitted audio for heavy models.
-Closer to 1.0 - slower, but better quality.
-Default: 0.5.
-* `--single_onnx` - only use single ONNX model for vocals.
-Can be useful if you have not enough GPU memory.
-* `--chunk_size` - chunk size for ONNX models.
-Set lower to reduce GPU memory consumption.
-Default: 1000000.
-* `--large_gpu` - it will store all models on GPU for faster processing of multiple audio files.
-Requires at least 11 GB of free GPU memory.
-* `--use_kim_model_1` - use first version of Kim model (as it was on contest).
-* `--only_vocals` - only create vocals and instrumental.
-Skip bass, drums, other.
-Processing will be faster.

-### Notes
-* If you have not enough GPU memory you can use CPU (`--cpu`), but it will be slow.
+* **Note 1**: If you have not enough GPU memory you can use CPU (`--cpu`), but it will be slow.
 Additionally you can use single ONNX (`--single_onnx`), but it will decrease quality a little bit.
 Also reduce of chunk size can help (`--chunk_size 200000`).
-* In current revision code requires less GPU memory, but it process multiple files slower.
+* **Note 2**: In current revision code requires less GPU memory, but it process multiple files slower.
 If you want old fast method use argument `--large_gpu`.
 It will require > 11 GB of GPU memory, but will work faster.
-* There is [Google.Collab version](https://colab.research.google.com/github/jarredou/MVSEP-MDX23-Colab_v2/blob/main/MVSep-MDX23-Colab.ipynb) of this code.

 ## Quality comparison